“Resilience foster self-confidence and determination.” Building self-esteem and resilience in children.

 To build resilience and self-esteem in children we need both internal and external factors.
 The outside supports include positive role models in the family, caring relationships, community resources.
 The inner strengths are listed here are confidence, self-control, self-respect, positive vibes, responsibility, and logical thinking skills.
 These two strengths together drive resilience in young children.

 Developing a close, loving relationship with their child by every parent is the initial step and most needed factor to develop resilience in the children.
 The kids do the best when they feel loved, protected, cared, understood and accepted.
 The feeling of loved and wanted in the hardships helps the children to get through and thrive in every situation.
-The secure bonding and caring relationships regulate the child’s thoughts, feelings, emotions, and behavior.
+Secure bonding and caring relationships regulate a child’s thoughts, feelings, emotions, and behavior.
 This inbuilt positive interactions between children and the parent.